AngelMunoz/flask-aurelia-script/README.md

   {% block scripts %}
   <script type="module">
   class AfContact {
+    /**
+     * classic aurelia DI also worlks!
+     */
     static inject() {
       return [au.validation.ValidationControllerFactory]
     }

+    /**
+     * by using the static inject above you are able to work with your
+     * usual constructor DI wich is very good way to manage your class
+     * dependencies
+     */
     constructor(validationFactory) {
       this.email = '';
       this.name = '';